ned14/outcome/doc/md/02-tutorialA.md

 Outcome's Expected implementation does not currently implement this technique due to its significant implementation complexity, but may do so in the future.
-Until then, if a valueless due to exception state ever appears, we throw a `bad_expected_access<void>` exception when you try to access an Expected which is valueless as an `expected<T, E = void>` is not a possible Expected configuration.
+Until then, if a valueless due to exception state ever appears, we throw a `bad_expected_access<void>` exception when you try to access an Expected which is valueless, as an `expected<T, E = void>` is not a possible Expected configuration due to requiring E to be constructible.

 \subsubsection expected_observers Expected's observers